Adopted February 18,1976

 SECTION 2.
 Any officer or director may be removed from office with or without cause at any time by the affirmative vote of at least three-quarters of the Board of Directors then in office.

 SECTION 1.
 LIABILITY OF THE BOARD OF DIRECTORS AND OFFICERS.
 No Directors or Officers of the Corporation shall be personally liable for his acts in such capacity to any extent greater than that provided for under the Laws of the U. S. Virgin Islands.

 The Standing Committee shall have such powers and duties as may be delegate from time to time for the Commodore.
 All action taken by any committee shall be reported to the Board of Directors through the appropriate officer.

 SECTION 2.
 BY-LAW COMMITTEE.
-A committee of 6 including the incumbent Commodore shall be appointed by the Commodore to review the By-Laws for possible amendment.
-Said committee shall meet at least once and not later than October 1 of each year and shall submit its report to the Board of Directors for its approval at least 45 days prior to the Annual Meeting.
+A committee, including the incumbent Commodore, shall be appointed by the Commodore to review the By-Laws for possible amendment.
+Said committee shall meet at least once and not later than October 1 of each year and shall submit its report to the Board of Directors for its approval at least forty-five (45) days prior to the Annual Meeting.

 SECTION 3.
 FINANCE COMMITTEE.
 The Finance Committee shall consist of the Chairman, the Treasurer and such other members as may be appointed by the Chairman with the approval of the Commodore.
 It shall report all recommendations to the Board of Directors.

 The Finance Committee may have functional direction over the accounting and financial affairs of the Club.
 It shall review the capital and expense budgets prepared by the Treasurer where feasible and ascertain that they are generally in balance with actual results.